Acuant/iOSSDKV11/README.md

  		- SwiftyJSON.framework

 	![](document_images/embeded_framework.png)

+	**Note:** AcuantCamera and AcuantFaceCapture are open projects.
+You will have to add the source code to your solution for frameworks.

+### Using Carthage
 1. Open your project in Xcode and navigate to Build Phases tab in application project settings.
 Add a "New Run Script".

 1. Add the following to the script.